 When you download the tracker, it will look a little different since there’s no information in it yet and I didn’t include the YouTube section.

 But it is fully customizable, so you can add or change whatever you want!
-Check out the sheet in my shop right here.
+You can sign up to get it here:

 Writing the description